By Lori Fredrich Senior Food Writer, Dining Editor Published Dec 21, 2024 at 1:40 PM

 Snuggle up with some holiday cheer as OnMilwaukee shares stories of everything merry and bright in the spirit of the season.

-I might be biased, but when it comes to gift-giving, it's pretty difficult to go wrong with food-related gifts.
-After all, everyone needs to eat.
+I might be biased but when it comes to gift-giving, it's pretty difficult to go wrong with food-inspired gifts.
+After all, we all need to eat.

-I spent the better part of two days "shopping" for this curated list of favorite items, all of which I’d be delighted to give (or to receive).
-I've also included links when they are available to order online (for pick-up or delivery).
+So, for this guide, I spent the better part of two days "shopping" for this curated list of favorite items, all of which I’d be delighted to give (or to receive).

-So before you head online to order from a big box store or national gift box company, take a look at this list and see if you can find a local substitution (or something even better).
+Before you head online to order from a big box store or national gift box company, take a look at this list and see if you can find a local substitution (or something even better).
 It's also fun to peruse the other options in each of these local shops; you're likely to find unexpected treasures for others on your list as well.
-Need more ideas?
-Check out my gift guide from 2022 (a good number of items are still available).

 If you have questions or need more suggestions for specific gift ideas, please email me at lori@onmilwaukee.com.
 I’m happy to make recommendations or help however I can.